Universal distribution of the empirical coverage in split conformal prediction: Split conformal prediction

+We are in a supervised learning setting \cite{esl} in which for each sample unit we have a $d$-dimensional vector of predictors $X_i\in\mathbb{R}^d$ and a response variable $Y_i\in\mathscr{Y}$.
+Specifically, in regression tasks with univariate response we take $\mathscr{Y}=\mathbb{R}$ and in classification problems $\mathscr{Y}=\{1,\dots,L\}$ is a set of class labels.
+We have a data sequence of random pairs laid out as

-in which each $X_i$ is a $d$-dimensional random vector and each $Y_i$ is a real valued random variable.
-This {\it data sequence} of random pairs is modeled by us as being exchangeable.
-At the beginning of the sequence we have the {\it training} sample $((X_{-r+1},Y_{-r+1}),\dots,(X_0,Y_0))$, of size $r\geq 1$, followed by the {\it calibration} sample $((X_1,Y_1),\dots,(X_n,Y_n))$, of size $n\geq 1$, and the sequence of {\it future} observables $\{(X_{n+i},Y_{n+i})\}_{i\geq 1}$.
-In this notation, we rely on the data exchangeability assumption to deliberately place the training set at the beginning of the sequence.
-This choice simplifies the form of our statements and signals that the training set plays a secondary role in our analysis.
-In fact, in what follows it is possible to dispense with the training sample altogether.
-We avoid doing this to keep our description closer to how split conformal prediction is actually implemented in practice.
+which is modeled by us as being exchangeable.
+At the beginning of the sequence we have the {\it training sample} $T=((X_{-t+1},Y_{-t+1}),\dots,(X_0,Y_0))$, of size $t\geq 1$, followed by the {\it calibration sample} $((X_1,Y_1),\dots,(X_n,Y_n))$, of size $n\geq 1$, and the sequence of {\it future observables} $\{(X_{n+i},Y_{n+i})\}_{i\geq 1}$.
+In applications, the available data is randomly split into the training and calibration samples, hence the name {\it split} conformal prediction, also known as the inductive case of conformal prediction.
+The data exchangeability assumption allows us to conveniently place the training sample at the beginning of the sequence.
+Let $\mathscr{T} = \sigma(T)$ be the smallest sub-$\sigma$-field of $\mathscr{F}$ with respect to which the training sample is measurable.